salaboy/from-monolith-to-k8s/README.md

 If we are going to have a set of services instead of a Monolith application, we will need to deal with routing traffic to each of these new components.
 In most situations, exposing each of these services outside of our cluster will not be a wise decision.
 Most of the time, we have a component that is used to aggregate how people access our services from outside the cluster.

 This new component will act as a router between the outside world and our services and you can choose from a set of popular options such as:
-(TBD)
+- Solo.io Gloo
+- 3Scale
+- Apigee
+- Kong
+- Cloud Provider Specific

-For this workshop, we wanted to use our home-grown component built with [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway), as it gives us the power to tune the routes to our services by coding them in Java or writing these routes in configuration files.
+For this workshop, I've chosen to use [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway), as it gives us the power to tune the routes to our services by coding them in Java or writing these routes in configuration files.

 The source code for our API Gateway can be [found here](http://github.com/salaboy/fmtok8s-api-gateway/)